stonepros/stone/SubmittingPatches.rst

     ./do_cmake.sh
     make

-Ceph comes with a battery of tests that can be run on a single machine.
+Stone comes with a battery of tests that can be run on a single machine.
 These are collectively referred to as "make check", and can be run by executing the following command::